 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material, the large quantity of stored items and a lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material.
 As a result, the roof void area was only viewed from the access hatch.